Blog

 • Transportation tax

-• Private Medical Insurance (statutory benefit)
+• Private medical insurance (statutory benefit)

-• Private Life insurance (statutory benefit)
+• Private life insurance (statutory benefit)

-• Social Charges (SolidaritĂ© Autonomie)
+• Social Charges (Solidarité Autonomie)

 • Accident at Work